mhogomchungu/tasks/README.md

 8. .manages_multiple_futures().
 This method can be used to check if a future powers its own task or manages other futures.

+9. .when_all().
+This method is an alias to .then().
+The registered continuation is called when all managed tasks are done and managed tasks run concurrently.

+10. .when_seq().
+This method is an alias to .queue().
+The registered continuation is called when all managed task are done and managed tasks run sequentially.

+11. .when_any().
+This method runs the registered continuation when the first task among managed tasks finish running.
+                               Managed tasks run concurrently.

 Examples of using a future.
 ========